levoxtrip/PKB/docs/topics/forward/Success.md

 # Success

-simple formula for success is to do more of what works and less of what doesn’t.

-ruthlessly analyze what’s working and what isn’t.
+simple formula for success is to do more of what works and less of what doesn’t. ruthlessly analyze what’s working and what isn’t.

+#Repetition
+Do the work.
+Over and over again, just do the work.
+After you build the courage to get onstage that first time, it’s all about repetition.”

 ## Evaluation